 - Professional Support Models: As requested, we will offer more support models in addition to our speedy online app abilities

-Our loyal newsletter subscribers will get the chance for an early bird special discount for the 2019 tax year.
-If you haven’t signed up yet, make sure to do so through our app.
-You will receive exclusive deals and American expat tax benefits you can only get through us!
+Our loyal newsletter subscribers got a chance for a special discount for filing taxes in the the 2019 tax year.
+If you haven’t signed up yet, make sure to do so through our app to save even more for your expat tax filing.
+Being a newsletter subscriber through MyExpatTaxes, you will receive exclusive deals and tax benefits you can only get through us!

 Posted in Featured, Tax Forms.
 Tags: american expat | americans abroad | early bird special | Expat Taxes Support | feie | form 1040-sr | health care coverage | myexpattaxes | new features | standard deduction | tax benefit | tax filing thresholds 2019 | tax season 2019 | us tax deadlines | us tax rates | what to expect | what to know | year 2020